Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

 Why Eco Romantasy?

-I’ve loved fantasy and magic since I was little, and believed there was a secret world where animals could speak, and faeries lived in the flowers.
+I’ve loved fantasy and magic since I was little.
 This curiosity led me to a thirty-year career in natural medicine, believing the body had an inner wisdom, if only we knew the language.
 Throughout my career, I wrote blogs, newsletters, and a book on scars, all aimed at educating my patients, but you can only say so much about kale and fish oils.

 For Book Two, The Sorrow of Bees, we experience the beehive social structure and division of labor.
 I researched bees for months, becoming evermore enamored with their peculiarities, their joys, and their deep sorrows.
 I loved every minute of the research, even when it left me in tears.